JonathanMSifleet/CritickerOverhaul/readme.md

 - Increment user ratings when rating submitted
 - Check if user has already rated and display appropriately
 - Authenticate with auth0
+- Re-enable disabled lambdas that were deactivated to save money, user profile pictures

 Misc: